openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         Based on some of these answers:

-        -   what can you conclude about the data?
+        -   What can you conclude about the data?
         -   What plots should likely be reviewed?
         -   What other information could you gain from examining how the interpreters are performing?